 Microsoft Office 365 Malware Protection: A Short Guide

 Malware is spreading across the world and infects many computers every day.
 Malware can cause data corruption and data loss that reflects negatively on a particular user and the entire company.
 Hackers use sophisticated techniques and complex algorithms to implement malware attacks.
 If you use virtual machines in the cloud, they can also be at risk.
 That’s why you should protect all machines against malware.
 There are different ways that malware infects computers including distributing malicious files on shared storage, email attachments, harmful links, and so on.
-This blog post explains how you can protect against malware when using Microsoft Office 365 and covers Microsoft Office 365 malware protection.
+This blog post explains how you can protect against malware when using Microsoft Office 365 backup and covers Microsoft Office 365 malware protection.

 Main Categories of Malware